Rabbi Jessica K. Marshall

 I relish how Judaism puts Shabbat at the center of our week.
 Creating sacred time for reconnecting with what truly matters, resting, celebrating joy, connecting with loved ones, and making this time special and different then the rest of the week is such a gift.

 Additionally, the expansive ways Judaism understands the Divine resonate in my depths.
 When Moses asks God, “God, what should I call you?”
 The Divine responds, “I will be what I will be.”
-The Divine is a Process of Becoming.
+The Divine is a Process of Becoming.bring an expansive understanding of the sacred into everyday life.

-Celebrating the diversity of those I serve and the variety of meanings and approaches toward holiness for each person, I embrace the rainbow of spiritual expressions!
+Celebrating the diversity of those I serve, I welcome the variety of meanings and approaches toward holiness for each person.

 Q: In what other ways have you served folks’ spiritual journeys?